Beverley and Barmston Drain: Opposition

-The Beverley and Barmston Drainage Act was finally obtained in 1798, and work began.
+The Beverley and Barmston Drainage Act 1798 (38 Geo.
+3. c. lxiii) was finally obtained, and work began.
 William Chapman, who had produced a report in 1796, was engaged as Chief Engineer, and oversaw the construction of 23 mi of drainage cuts, 20 mi or embankments to contain the River Hull, and the 2 mi long Barmston cut.
 At the southern end, an outfall sluice into the Hull was constructed, and the main channel required 11 tunnels to carry it under existing waterways.
 27 road bridges were required, as well as several occupation bridges, together with numerous culverts.
 The cost of the project by the time it was completed in 1810 was £115,000, and it gave protection to some 12600 acre of land.
 The resident engineer for the project was William Settle, and Thomas Dyson was the main contractor for the outfall sluice and the tunnel under Beverley Beck.
 At the northern end of the Hull valley, various channels were made deeper, and the Barmston cut carried water to the sea at Barmston.
 A barrier was constructed at Foston on the Wolds to prevent water from north Holderness which had previous drained westwards to the Hull from doing so, and this part of the project was known as Sea End, and became a separate drainage region.
 The 300 yd of lower banks, required to satisfy the Holderness Drainage and known as the overfall, were built near Grovehill, at the southern end of the level.